djay/covidthailand/README.md

 ## Estimated Daily Infections

 ![](https://practical-ritchie-cca141.netlify.app/outputs/cases_est_ihme_3.png)
+- IHME: stopped updating predictions from 2022-12-16 so estimates become less reliable the further past that date.
 - Note: no country tests everyone so modelling is needed to estimate the real number of infections in the community including asymtematic infections.
 Modelling includes many factors such as the estimated deaths, immunity and fatality rate of the variants for a given demographic.